20 (Much-Needed) Tips for Making Panels Work

 Or all of the above?

-If you’re going to plan a panel, the following 20 tips will help make them interesting and fresh:
+If you’re going to plan a panel, the following 20 tips will help make it interesting and fresh:

 Panelist Selection Tips